dgamma3/ResourcesForCompetencies/Competencies/Growing-People.md

 ### What it looks like

+Example Behaviours and Skills
+- Discusses paths, and creates plans for personal and professional growth

 ### Resources

 ## Level 4

 ### What it looks like

+Example Behaviours and Skills

 ### Resources

 ## Level 5

 ### What it looks like

+Example Behaviours and Skills
+- Supports and develops senior leaders.

 ### Resources